RutexOrg/DiscordFileStorage/README.md

 4. Half working encryption support.
 You can use it, but you have to be aware of potential security issues, since im not experienced in cryptography and i cant guarantee that it will be secure.
 But for now it looks like its working pretty stable.

 5. Not all webdav clients are working as expected.
 Will do some work in the future to fix this.

+# Contributing

+Just create a issue or pull request.
+I will be happy to see any feedback or help.

+# Disclaimer
+I am not responsible for any consequences, data loss, damage or any other issues that may occur while using this software.

+Additionally, the software violates Discord's terms of service, so use it at your own risk.

+USE IT AT YOUR OWN RISK.